webri-ng/webri.ng/styleguide.md

 - Use module headers on all module index files.
 Use jsdoc format for headers.
 Use two line breaks after module headers.
 - Use `camelCase` for variable, function and method names. `PascalCase` for class names.
 - Use two line breaks after the end of a function body before the next symbol.
-- In function declarations, place each parameter on a new line. e.g:
+- In function declarations, place each parameter on a new line. **Reasoning:** This makes function parameters easy to understand at a glance. e.g:

 ```typescript
 /**